Sometimes we Americans can have some pretty lame attitudes toward food.

 The sweet potato was first domesticated in or near Central America about 5,000 years ago.
 Because the plant is so prolific, productive and easy-to-grow, it spread throughout the Americas, from Peru to New England and throughout the Caribbean.

 Columbus took sweet potatoes back to Spain, and they are now grown more extensively in Spain and Portugal than anywhere else in Europe.
 The Spaniards carried them to the Philippines, where they spread to Malaysia and China.
-Today, they are widely cultivated on every continent except Antarctica, and scientists at Purdue University, because the plant is highly adaptive to various environmental changes, are working to adapt compact cultivars to be grown in outer space.
+Today, they are widely cultivated on every continent except Antarctica, and scientists at Purdue University, because the plant is highly adaptive to various environmental changes, are working to adopt compact cultivars to be grown in outer space.

 So in short, the message I’d like to pass on to you is that if you aren’t growing sweet potatoes in your homestead garden already, you really need to give them some consideration.